This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(std::is_same_v<sorted, expected>);

-All three major compilers pass with C++20!
-The code is available on Compiler Explorer, and to prevent link failure, it’s also on Github.
+All three major compilers compile this successfully with C++20!
+The code is available on Compiler Explorer.
+To prevent link rot, a copy is also available on Github.

-It’s worth mentioning that this bidirectional mapping between types and values has become a built-in feature in Reflection for C++26.
-We no longer need to rely on friend injection tricks; we can directly use the ^ and [: :] operators to complete the mapping.
-For more details, see C++26 Static Reflection Proposal Analysis.
+It’s worth noting that this bidirectional mapping between types and values has become a built-in language feature in Reflection for C++26.
+We no longer need to use clever tricks like friend injection; we can directly use the

 the true any

-std::any is often used for type erasure, allowing completely different types to be erased and placed in the same container.
-However, erasure is easy, but restoration is difficult, especially when you want to print the object stored in any to see what it is, you have to cast it one by one.
-Is it possible to write a true any type that doesn’t require manual cast and can directly call the member functions of the type it contains?
+std::any is often used for type erasure, allowing completely different types to be stored in the same container.
+However, erasure is easy, but restoration is difficult, especially when you want to print the object stored in any; you have to cast each type individually.
+Is there a possibility of writing a “true” any type?
+One that doesn’t require us to manually cast and can directly call member functions corresponding to the type it holds?

-For a single translation unit, this is entirely possible because the set of types constructed as any within a single translation unit is determined at compile time.
-We just need to record all instantiated types and use template metaprogramming to automatically try each type.
+For a single compilation unit, this is entirely possible, because the set of types constructed into any within a single compilation unit is determined at compile time.
+We only need to record all instantiated types and then automatically try each type using template metaprogramming.

 type register